-Compared to the rest of the East Bay market, the Adams Point region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the East Bay market, the Adams Point region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 5 listings have been made available, which means spaces might be going fast.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 5 listings have been posted online, which means spaces most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
 About 100% of the office spaces in the Adams Point are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 5,400 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this area are approximately 3 stories.
+Most buildings in this market are close to 3 stories.
 Most buildings in this region were built in 1960 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Construction is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Adams Point folk.
-Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by walking is the most popular way to get to work amongst Adams Point occupants.
+Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.